As an Amazon Associate I earn from qualifying purchases. All claims are strictly my personal opinion.

 That said, if you’re a hobbyist that just wants a great little tool to use for lighter work, cordless sanders are a fantastic choice.

-Below you’ll find a comparison table of the very best cordless sanders of each type and further down you can read their reviews and other recommended sanders.
+Below you’ll find a comparison table of the machines that are, in my opinion, the very best cordless sanders of each type and further down you can read their reviews and other recommended sanders.

 Best Cordless Sanders Comparison

 This is a quick overview of the top cordless sanders I’ve tested.

 |Machine||Makita XOB01Z 18V||Festool Cordless ETSC 125||Ryobi One Plus P450 18V||BLACK+DECKER BDCMS20C||Festool Cordless DTSC 400||Ryobi One+ 18V P440||Festool Cordless RTSC 400|